Hugh Griffith

-Hugh Emrys Griffith (30 May 1912 – 14 May 1980) was a Welsh film, stage, and television actor.
-He is best remembered for his role in the film Ben-Hur (1959), which earned him critical acclaim and an Academy Award for Best Supporting Actor.
-Some of his other notable credits include Exodus (1960), Mutiny on the Bounty (1962), Tom Jones (1963), and Oliver!
-(1968).
+Hugh Emrys Griffith (30 May 1912 – 14 May 1980) was a Welsh actor.
+Described by BFI Screenonline as a "wild-eyed, formidable character player", Griffith appeared in more than 100 theatre, film, and television productions in a career that spanned over 40 years.
+He was the second-ever Welsh-born actor to win an Academy Award (following Ray Milland for The Lost Weekend), winning a Best Supporting Actor Oscar for his role in Ben-Hur (1959), with an additional nomination for Tom Jones (1963).

+As a stage actor, he was a renowned Shakespearean and a member of the Royal Shakespeare Company, and was nominated for Tony Award for Best Actor in a Play for the original production Look Homeward, Angel.
+He was also a BAFTA Award and a three-time Golden Globe nominee for Best Supporting Actor – Motion Picture (for Tom Jones; 1963, Oliver!; 1968, and The Fixer, also 1968), and a Clarence Derwent Award winner.

 Early life

 Griffith was born in Marian-glas, Anglesey, Wales, the youngest son of Mary and William Griffith.
+His sister was actress Elen Roger Jones.
 He was educated at Llangefni County School and attempted to gain entrance to university, but failed the English examination.
 He was then urged to make a career in banking, becoming a bank clerk and transferring to London to be closer to acting opportunities.

 Just as he was making progress and gained admission to the Royal Academy of Dramatic Arts, he had to suspend his plans in order to join the British Army, serving for six years with the Royal Welch Fusiliers in India and the Burma Campaign during the Second World War.
-He resumed his acting career in 1946.
+He resumed his acting career in 1946, joining the Royal Shakespeare Company.

 Career

+Stage

 Between 1946 and 1976, Griffith won acclaim for many stage roles, in particular for his portrayals of Falstaff, Lear and Prospero.
 Griffith performed on both sides of the Atlantic, taking leading roles in London, New York City and Stratford.
 In 1952, he starred in the Broadway adaption of Legend of Lovers, alongside fellow Welsh actor Richard Burton.

 In 1958, he was back in New York, this time taking a lead role in the opening production of Look Homeward, Angel, alongside Anthony Perkins.
 Both he and Perkins were nominated for the Tony Award for Best Actor in a Play.